BenedictAdamson/DBC-assertions/README.md

 Java unit-testing assertions to assist a *Design By Contract* style of programming.
 And in particular, to ensure that the *Liskov substitution principle* is honoured.

+This library provides [Hamcrest](http://hamcrest.org/) matchers;
-This library should be test framework agnostic; it should work with any test framework that recognizes an `AssertionError` exception as indicating a test failure.
-It delegates to [Hamcrest](http://hamcrest.org/) for checking assertions, and directly throws [opentest4j](https://github.com/ota4j-team/opentest4j) assertions, rather than using a test framework.
+it should work with any test framework that can use Hamcrest.
 It should not pull in a dependency on a test framework.

 ## License